 - Net worth: $100 million

 Televangelist Pat Robertson is a Southern Baptist with a charismatic ideology.
-In 1960, he founded Christian Broadcasting Network.
-The network’s TV shows are now broadcast in 180 countries in 71 languages.
+In 1960, he founded Christian Broadcasting Network, which now broadcasts shows in 180 countries in 71 languages.
 The flagship show, The 700 Club, airs daily, featuring news, live guests, music, and testimony oriented around the Christian lifestyle.

 In addition to his TV network, Robertson, 87, is a former Marine who ran unsuccessfully for U.S. president in 1988.
 He also founded Christian Coalition, a Christian Right organization that raises money for conservative political candidates.
 He is also founder, CEO, and chancellor of Regent University.
 Robertson’s net worth is reported as $100 million.